After Alaska Airlines planes bump runway, a scramble to ‘pull the plug’

 And he’s called a summit in March to determine “what additional actions the aviation community needs to take to maintain our safety record.”

 FAA spokesman Ian Gregor said Thursday the agency is looking into the Alaska incidents.
-He confirmed the airline’s account that the plane’s took off well within safety parameters.
+He confirmed the airline’s account that the planes took off well within safety parameters.

 Peyton said the airline’s leadership has been very supportive of his decision to pull the plug that January morning.